soundio/sequence-json/README.md

-# Music JSON
+# Sequence JSON

-A format for representing music in JSON.
+A format for representing sequences of timed events in JSON.
+This format is designed to be extensible, as in, it defines a minimal set of events that get music working, but consumers are expected to silently ignore unrecognised event types so that users may also sequence other data.

+Sequences describe start times and durations in beats.
+Beat values are arbitrary, and depend on the rate of playback of a sequence.

 ## Example JSON

-Here are the first two bars of Dolphin Dance represented in Music JSON:
+Here are the first two bars of Dolphin Dance represented as a sequence in JSON:

 ```json
 {